 Peter has been guest soloist with orchestras in Canada and the United States, and was invited to Russia for solo performances with the Saratov Philharmonic's “Volga Wind Ensemble” and to present masterclasses at the State Conservatory.
 International performances have also included twice at the ADeVantGarde Festival in Munich, Germany, as well as Finland, Great Britain, Holland and Belgium.
 In October 2013 he was flown to Japan to take part in the Yamaha Music Foundation’s “Junior Original Concert” at Bunkamura Hall in Tokyo.
 In October of 2014 Peter travelled to three cities in China on a new music exchange with conservatories there, organized by the University of Toronto.

 Principal Clarinetist of the former Toronto Philharmonia for 10 years, Peter has continued to perform with many regional ensembles, including the Toronto Operetta Theatre, Toronto Masque Theatre, Opera York, and the Talisker Players.
-He is a member of the Trio d'Argento (flute, clarinet and piano). which has been performing around Ontario for the past eight seasons, and recently recorded a CD with members of the Canadian Brass.
-The Trio's demo video can be found on YouTube.
+He is a member of the Trio d’Argento (flute, clarinet and piano), who recently recorded “Piano Centric”, a CD with members of the Canadian Brass, released in February 2016 on the Opening Day label.
+The Trio’s demo video can be found on Youtube.

 Summer festival performances have included a tour with the Swiss Piano Trio, the Ottawa and Vancouver Chamber Music Festivals, the Festival of the Sound, Manitoba's Clear Lake Festival, the Niagara International Chamber Music Festival, the Banff Centre for the Arts, the Ottawa Valley Festival, the Toronto Summer Music Festival and the Music Garden, and as a Mentor with the Boris Brott Music Festival's National Academy Orchestra.